 Don’t worry, I tested a few batches chilled vs not chilled so you can see the difference for yourself.
-Up first, we have the whey/casein cookies (my favorite version) both ways…
+Up first, we have the whey/casein cookies (my recommended version) both ways…

-Now, when it comes to using whey protein, it is ABSOLUTELY NECESSARY to chill the dough.
+Now, when it comes to using 100% whey protein (and not a protein blend), it is ABSOLUTELY NECESSARY to chill the dough.
 If you decide not to, well…

-In my opinion, even the “good” whey protein cookie isn’t quite the ideal shape, but the not chilled version fell completely flat.
-Without allowing the dough to firm up, these became inedible, dry frisbees.
+In my opinion, even the “good” whey protein cookie isn’t quite the ideal shape, but the unchilled version fell completely flat.

 Just a little patience will make a world of difference.